smmckay/quex-mirror/doc/source/01-basic-concepts/input.rst

    The path of data from the outside world until it arrives in the lexer's lexatom buffer.

-Technically, there are two base classes ``ByteLoader`` and ``LexatomLoader`` that implement the interfaces for byte and lexatom loading.
+Technically, the two entities ``ByteLoader`` and ``LexatomLoader`` are base classes that specify the interfaces for byte and lexatom loading.
 Any concrete implementation is derived from those two.
 While the default API of a generated lexer hides their existence, they become important when the input provision must be customized :ref:`sec:input-provision`.

-This two-step input provision is flexible enough to cope with the constraints of tiny embedded systems, where there is even no Standard C I/O library available, up to complex systems where input streams are decrypted and converted by complex algorithms.
+The two-step input provision is flexible enough to cope with the constraints of tiny embedded systems, where there is even no Standard C I/O library available, up to platforms where input streams are decrypted and converted by complex algorithms.

 ..
 NOTE figures are setup with 'sdedit'.
 As for version 4.01 a NullPointer exception prevents exporting to png.
 So that has been postponed.